ON-CAMPUS EMPLOYMENT FOR J-1 STUDENTS

 You can also visit campus offices and departments and to deliver your resume and ask about any available positions.

-The Center for Career and Professional Development offers lots of helpful resources such as resume reviews, interview tips, advising sessions with career counselors, job fairs and much more! workshops and resources about resume writing, interview skills, networking, and many other employment-related topics.
+The Advising and Career Development Center offers lots of helpful resources such as resume reviews, interview tips, advising sessions with career counselors, job fairs and much more! workshops and resources about resume writing, interview skills, networking, and many other employment-related topics.